wilsonmar/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 ## Alternatives to Docker

-<a target="_blank" href="http://www.boycottdocker.org/">boycottdocker.org</a> raises some technical concerns about Docker.

-Alternatives to Docker:

 * <a target="_blank" href="https://coreos.com/">CoreOS</a> developed <a target="_blank" href="https://github.com/appc/spec/">appc</a> with a <strong>rkt</strong> (pronounced "rocket") implementation in their <a target="_blank" href="https://www.opencontainers.org/">Open Containers Initiative</a> (OCI).
 The <a target="_blank" href="https://github.com/opencontainers/runc/">runC</a> OS for spawning and running containers is built using Go v1.6+.
 CoreOS offers a <a target="_blank" href="https://coreos.com/why">Container Linux distribution</a>, an upstream variant of Red Hat Enterprise Linux from <a target="_blank" href="https:// projectatomic.io/">projectatomic.io</a>
 Atomic Host collection of distributions.